Fraser Jamieson

 • The front bar should be at a height of 36 inches but 32 to 34 inches in the “well” area which holds the espresso machine and grinders.
 This is particularly important when hand tamping.
 Repetitive strain injury and poor extractions due to misalignment of the tamper are common with improper counter height.

 • Counter space should allow for the primary grinder(s) to be positioned to the left of the espresso machine.
-Secondary grinders may either be placed to the far left or immediately to the right of the machine.
+Secondary grinders may be placed to the far left of the machine.
 This reduces hand-over of portafilters and saves time on each beverage.

 • The area beneath the espresso machine should be used to house the water treatment system only.